 This presentation includes "forward-looking statements" as defined by the Securities and Exchange Commission.
 We make these forward-looking statements in reliance on the safe harbor protections provided under the Private Securities Litigation Reform Act of 1995.
 All statements, other than statements of historical facts, included in this presentation that address activities, events or developments that we expect, believe or anticipate will or may occur in the future are forward-looking statements.
-This includes, without limitations, our 2018 earnings guidance.
 These forward-looking statements are based on assumptions which we believe are reasonable based on current expectations and projections about future events and industry conditions and trends affecting our business.
 However, whether actual results and developments will conform to our expectations and predictions is subject to a number of risks and uncertainties that, among other things, could cause actual results to differ materially from those contained in the forward-looking statements, including without limitation, the risk factors described in Item 1A of Part I of our 2017 Annual Report on Form 10-K and other reports that we file with the SEC from time to time, and the following:

-- · The accuracy of our assumptions on which our earnings guidance is based; - The impact of Tax Cuts and Jobs Act on customers, rate base, valuation of deferred tax assets and liabilities, interest expense and cash flow; - Our ability to obtain adequate cost recovery for our utility operations through regulatory proceedings and favorable rulings in periodic applications to recover costs for capital additions, plant retirements and decommissioning, fuel, transmission, purchased power and other operating costs, and the timing in which new rates would go into effect and the results of regulatory proceedings regarding the effects of the TCJA; - · Our ability to complete our capital program in a cost-effective and timely manner; - · The impact of future governmental regulation; and - · Other factors discussed from time to time in our filings with the SEC.
+- The impact of Tax Cuts and Jobs Act on customers, rate base, valuation of deferred tax assets and liabilities, interest expense and cash flow; - Our ability to obtain adequate cost recovery for our utility operations through regulatory proceedings and favorable rulings in periodic applications to recover costs for capital additions, plant retirements and decommissioning, fuel, transmission, purchased power and other operating costs, and the timing in which new rates would go into effect and the results of regulatory proceedings regarding the effects of the TCJA; - Our ability to complete our capital program in a cost-effective and timely manner; - · The impact of future governmental regulation; and - Other factors discussed from time to time in our filings with the SEC.